aizzaac/FruitPunchAI_Bootcamp/README.md

 # FruitPunchAI_Bootcamp
-Solutions to the Bootcamp's questions
+Solutions to the Bootcamp's exercises.